redwoodjs/redwoodjs-com-archive/docs/connectionPooling.md

 All new Supabase projects include connection pooling using [PgBouncer](https://www.pgbouncer.org/).

-We recommend that connect to your Supabase Postgres instance using SSL which you can do by setting `sslmode` to `require` on the connection string:
+We recommend that you connect to your Supabase Postgres instance using SSL which you can do by setting `sslmode` to `require` on the connection string:

 ```
 // not pooled typically used port 5432